niuus/Snes9xRX/README.md

 ## TURBO MODE

-TurboMode increases the playback speed of the game by about 2x.
-To use it, simply press and hold right on the C-stick (yellow control stick on the Gamecube controller) or the right analog stick on the Wii Classic Controller / Wii Classic Controller Pro / Wii U Pro Controller for as long as you want gameplay to be faster.
+Turbo Mode increases the playback speed of the game by about 2x.
+By default, to use it simply press and hold right on the 'C-stick' (yellow control stick on the Gamecube controller) or the right analog stick on the Wii Classic Controller / Wii Classic Controller Pro / Wii U Pro Controller for as long as you want gameplay to be faster.
 Release the stick/button whenever you want normal playback speed to resume.

+Remember that this function can be disabled or remapped to other buttons inside the Game Menu (Game Settings -> Button Mappings -> Other Mappings).

 ## IMPORTING AND EXPORTING SRAM

-Snes9x RX now includes the ability to load SRAM from Snes9x on other platforms (Mac/PC/Linux/etc) and to save back to those platforms.
+Snes9x RX includes the ability to load SRAM from Snes9x version 1.52 on other platforms (Mac/PC/Linux/etc.) and to save back to those platforms.

-To load a SRAM file on the Wii or Gamecube from another platform, ensure the name of the SRM file matches the filename of the ROM (except with an SRM extension).
+To load a SRAM file on the Wii or Gamecube from another platform, ensure the name of the new .SRM file matches the filename of the ROM on your device.

 To use a Wii/GameCube SRAM file on another platform just do the opposite: copy the saved SRAM file to the other platform.
-You may have to rename the file to be what that version of snes9x expects it to be.
+You may have to rename the file or the extension to be what that version of Snes9x expects it to be, like .SRM to .SAV, for example.

 ## AUTOBOOT MODE